microsoft/pxt-arcade/docs/test/tutorials/bubbles.md

 ## Intro @showdialog

-Are you ready to have an adventure with Joy and the rest of the emotions from Inside Out 2?
+Are you ready to try something new with Joy and the rest of the emotions from Inside Out 2?
 Click **Next** to make your own game!

 ![Play Bubble Stacking with Joy](/static/tutorials/bubbles/io2_title.png "How many memories can you store?")